lucaAnza/Automatic_game_solver/README.md

 ## 4. Notification interface

-Using Discord Webhook, the bot is able to update his status.
+Using Discord Webhook the bot is able to update his status.